 How to get to Corfu: This is one of the easiest (and most popular) islands to visit from the UK, with direct flights from 16 airports.
 Ryanair, easyJet, Jet2 and Thomas Cook all fly to Corfu International Airport (aka Ioannis Kapodistrias).

-How to get to Milos: Part of Milos' charm is its unspoilt nature, so it only makes sense that its airport is teeny tiny.
-Sadly there are no direct flights from the UK, so the best option is to fly to Athens, then hop aboard a ferry from Piraeus.
+How to get to Milos: Part of Milos’ charm is its unspoilt nature, so it makes sense that its airport is pretty small.
+Sadly, there are no direct flights from the UK, so the best option is to fly to Athens, then hop aboard a ferry from Piraeus.

 Moving over to the Dodecanese islands, Kos is the third largest in this group, after Rhodes and Karpathos.
 The birthplace of Hippocrates, the father of modern medicine, why not see where he trained, the Asklepeion?
 Lazy beach days are best enjoyed down on the south-west coast; head to Kefalos for the best selection of sandy spots to throw your towel down on.

 The largest Greek island, Crete is home to the legendary Palace of Knossos.
-The Bronze Age complex is considered Europe's oldest city, dating back to 7000BC.
+The Bronze Age complex is considered Europe’s oldest city, dating back to 7000BC.
 Today, there are scores of beaches for you to top up your tan on, plenty of fun in party town Malia, and traditional tavernas tucked away in hillside villages all over the island.
-Make sure you try a plate of snails, steamed, fried or grilled, they're a delicacy and island delight.
+Make sure you try a plate of snails, steamed, fried or grilled, they’re a local delicacy.